isieann/PLP/README.md

 Doing this will give your computer access to the toolchain in MinGW and will allow for debugging and C++ things you need for everything to run well :3

+# History

+C++ is a programming language derived from C and was offically it's own language in 1979, though it was under a different name.
+Originally it was just called "C with classes", then later given the name C++ in 1983.
+The original name helps to describe the problem that C++ was trying to fix, the absense of classes in C. Bjarne Stroustrup is the man who gave rise to C++.
+First he made his own programming language called Simula while he was working on his PhD.
+He then tried to integrate some of the parts of Simula into C, giving C classes.
+He was hoping that C would adopt his changes but C++ ended up just becoming it's own programming langage.

+C++ is a very fast language, it's execution speed makes it widly used for things like Operating Systems, Games and embedded systems (cars, planes, medical equitment, etc.).

+I am specifically interested in C++'s application in game development.
+It is the primary programming language used in Unreal engine which is one of the leading softwares for 3D game development.